-Item New releases / amendments / revisions of the Standards and The effective date Interpretations announced by the International Accounting Standards Board 1 Amendments to IFRS 10 "Consolidated Financial Statements" To be determined by the and IAS 28 "Investment in Associates and Joint Ventures" - "International Assets sold or invested in by investors and their associates or Accounting Standards joint ventures.
-Board (IASB).
-2 IFRS 17 "Insurance Contracts" January 1, 2021 3 Interest Rate Benchmark Reform (Amendments to IFRS 9, IAS January 1, 2020 39 and IFRS 7)
+Item New publication / amendments / revisions of the Standards and The effective date Interpretations announced by the International Accounting Standards Board 1 Amendments to IFRS 10 "Consolidated Financial Statements" and To be determined by IAS 28 "Investment in Associates and Joint Ventures" - Assets sold the "International or invested in by investors and their associates or joint ventures.
+Accounting Standards Board (IASB).
+2 IFRS 17 "Insurance Contracts" January 1, 2021 3 Liabilities are classified as current or non-current (amendments to January 1, 2022 IAS 1)